 Increased Chance of Accidents

-Even a single tire that incorrectly inflated raises your risk of suffering an accident.
+Even a single tire that is incorrectly inflated raises your risk of suffering an accident.

 There are too many hazards on the road to worry about already.
 Why make something that’s easy to remedy one of them?